 User journeys are complicated.
 Although you might envision a straight path from new user to power user, the reality is far more nuanced.

-Evaluators: Want to discover your value as it relates to their problem
+- Explorers: Want to discover your product's value as it relates to their problem

 Visualizing each of these stages on a flywheel helps you pinpoint when and where you should connect with users: